Is Internal Linking Important To Lawyer SEO?

 What Are Internal Links?

-In short: Internal links are links from one page that directs another within the same domain.
+In short: Internal links are links from one page that direct to another within the same domain.
 It could be a link to a category (like an area of law), the main site navigation (like the homepage and landing pages), similar content (citations of previous articles), and so on.